face68/QtStarter/README.en.md

     Tools: Qt Creator or CMake/Ninja

-Build (quick)
+Build

     Install Qt 6.x (MSVC recommended).

-    Open the project in Qt Creator and build—or configure with CMake (CMAKE_PREFIX_PATH to Qt).
+    Open in Qt Creator and build—or configure with CMake.

 Usage

     Launch the app.

-    Filter using the search (folders appear as needed).
+    Filter using the search bar.

-    Check the apps; set UAC, Args per app.
+    Check apps; set UAC and Args as needed.

     Click Save Batch to export.

     Run the .bat; if prompted once, click Yes.

-Troubleshooting

-    Command window stays open: batch ends with exit (already handled).

-    Explorer opens C:\\Windows\\System32: caused by falling through into the label—generator emits goto :eof.

-    Quotes/percent in args: escaped for cmd.exe.
-For ENV expansion, don’t double % in args (optional).

 License

-MIT
+MIT License